CompeyDev/blog.devcomp.xyz/src/content/posts/luau-for-js-devs/index.md

 ## What is Luau?

 Luau is a Lua derivative, which is fast, small and gradually typed, as described on their website.
-Luau was created at Roblox as a scalable alternative to Lua to run millions of times a day, on both the client and server.
-Luau has generally been pushed aside as a “lego game language”, simply due to the notoriety of inexperienced programmers within the Roblox community.
+Luau was created at Roblox as a scalable alternative to Lua to run millions of times a day, on both clients and servers.
+It has generally been pushed aside as a “lego game language”, simply due to its ties to the Roblox platform, as Roblox has generally been tied to inexperienced and young game developers.
 Luau’s potential as a well-designed scripting language often goes unnoticed.
-In this blog post, I will attempt to compare Luau with JavaScript on the server (Node/Bun/Deno).
+In this blog post, I will attempt to compare Luau with JavaScript and hopefully showcase some of the benefits of Luau.

 Luau has significantly diverged from Lua, with many performance improvements (including a separate bytecode format and compiler), type support, standard APIs like buffers, require aliases, and a lot more.
 Furthermore, Lua generally follows the ideology of “if it can be implemented in pure-lua, it should be, and doesn’t belong within the standard library”, which Luau does not follow much.